jxlin/thunderhill-racing/production/CNN-PosNet-Joystick-Trainer/README.md

 ### Joystick commander and Agile trainer with Polysync Main Node

-The work done in this section is based heavily on work done from John Chen on the behavioral cloning project from the Self-Driving Car Nano degree: [John's Agile Trainer](https://github.com/diyjac/AgileTrainer)
+The work done in this section is based heavily on work done from John Chen on the behavioral cloning project from the Self-Driving Car Nano degree: [John's Agile Trainer](https://github.com/diyjac/AgileTrainer).
+A relevent discussion of this method and a simpler model that works in the Udacity Simulator can be found in here: [Dean's NVIDIA model trained using Agile](https://github.com/teamsoulless/thunderhill/tree/master/models/aerogeekdean_diyjac).

 ## Communicating with Polysync and the Kia Soul: